 It’s nice to sit down for a prepared meal after a long day on the road, but try to avoid eating out as much as possible.

 Restaurants, especially national fast-food chains, have tremendous carbon footprints.
 If you’re going to eat at a restaurant, find a small, local restaurant to eat in and try some of the local produce.

-Paper plates and cutlery are a no go, so make sure you find somewhere which only uses real plates, cups, knives and forks!
+Paper plates and cutlery are a no-go, so make sure you find somewhere that only uses real plates, cups, knives, and forks!

 If you’re going on a short trip, you could make yourself some food before you leave and store it in a cooler bag.

 The American highway system is chock full of rest areas with full picnic facilities, so stop by a supermarket to get some local organic flavor and eat under the open sky!

 This will save you money and is a great way to use up any leftovers in the fridge which would otherwise have gone to waste while you’re away.